ckkaper/msg-messaging-web/README.md

 - How to run docker
 - How to add the controller

 ## Add used npm packages and technologies, also explain the benefits of each of them.

 [Nodemon](https://www.npmjs.com/package/nodemon) automatically restarts the application after changes inside the tracked files are detected during development

+[dotenv](https://www.npmjs.com/package/dotenv)  Easily read environmental variables from `.env` file

 ## License